 Getting Approval to Work with Human Subjects

 - The UCF Institutional Review Board (IRB) is responsible for reviewing and approving research involving human subjects.
 The IRB reviews study applications, protocols, content documents, and participant materials in order to ensure the study and all materials meet federal regulations, state statutes, and UCF policies.
-If you have not yet worked with the IRB, give them a call to help get you started.
+If you have not yet worked with the IRB, contact them to help get you started: 407-823-2901, email@example.com.

 Finding Funding for SoTL Research